How to Code a Website

 <h2 class="text-center text-orange text-xxl">At Your Service</h2>

 When changing the colors or fonts in your Bootstrap-made template, first look through the CSS stylesheet for classes that might already provide you with alternative sizes or colors.
-Use those where available.
+Bootstrap includes a rich set of utility classes for colors, spacing, typography, and more – use those where available before creating your own.

 10. Create Additional Pages